 Last Updated on

 It’s a poignant optical illusion, plunging you back to that horrific day.
 In the park, you can also visit the interactive Liberty Science Center, or take a quick ferry to the Statue of Liberty.
 Be aware that there are no signs to the Memorial, but Liberty Park Visitor’s Center staff will provide you with a map to get you there.
-Park opened daily 6am-10pm.
+Park open daily 6am-10pm.

-PHOTO OP: Colgate Clock.
 Formerly sitting atop the demolished Colgate-Palmolive building, this 50 ft wide clock has been a Jersey City icon since 1924.
 The factory building may be gone, but the octagonal clock remains, and has become a JC attraction in and of itself, right on the riverfront.

-A brand new concept, championed by two Israeli guys, Moishe Mana and Eugene Lamey, who brought Moishe’s Moving to New York, the million square-foot Mana Contemporary (soon to be doubling in space) has coalesced into a self-contained networking community for the performing and fine arts: Basically, a terrarium for artists and those who work with them.
+A brand new concept, championed by two Israeli guys, Moishe Mana and Eugene Lamey, who brought Moishe’s Moving to New York, the million square-foot Mana Contemporary has coalesced into a self-contained networking community for the performing and fine arts: Basically, a terrarium for artists and those who work with them.

 Mana and Lamey asked high profile collectors, “why keep your artwork packed in crates when you can exhibit your collections for all to see?
 They’re here, anyway.”
 So the partners built big, bright, gleaming galleries to showcase contemporary art to greatest effect.

 Then, Mana and Lamey enticed established and emerging artists to this repurposed tobacco factory, opening 100 individual studios that provide both solitude and “lets-get-a-cuppa-coffee” community.
 (When an artist’s studio door is open, it’s an invitation to come in and talk).